PedroCardouzo/XML_Analyzer/Readme.md

 # extracts from file using template
 extract from <source_file> using <template_file> to <output_file>
 :: <source_file> <template_file> <output_file>  # shortcut for the above
+# if <output_file> is exactly None, it will not write to any file and just print the output in the terminal
 # example: extract from in.xml using templ1 to out.xml
 ------------------ in.xml ------------------
 <root>